bovi/RUSTful/diary.md

 It also created a nice way to catch an authentication flow via a local web server.
 It failed in using unreasonable intervals.
 Also it had difficulties to convert structs proper and manage structs and async (await) implementations.
+So far ChatGPT creates sometimes code which is not valid, these kind of bugs can be found easily by the rust-analyzer or the rust compiler.
+But it also creates logic bugs (e.g. the expired token bug).
+These kind of bugs are not possible to find with the rust toolchain.